persteenolsen/fastapi-auth-demo/README.md

 - Create a Project at Vercel from your repository at GitHub with the code of this FastAPI

-- Create the envirement variables from .env at Vercel with the connection to Postgres at Neon
+- Create the envirement variables from .env at Vercel with the connection to PostgreSQL

 - Make a commit to your GitHub